 ~ All tutoring services are free and only offered in English to learners 16+ years old

-~ Resources, free accounts (e.g. Math Helps Solutions) and support are offered to students for tutor sessions
+~ Resources, free accounts (e.g. Math Helps Services) and support are offered to students

-~ Tutoring can be offered in most subject areas (e.g. math, sec.
-English, English conversation practice, etc.).
+~ Tutoring can be offered in most subject areas (e.g. sec.
+English, math, conversation, etc.).

-~ If a student has a specific need, we can also try to recruit a new volunteer to train (e.g. science tutor)
+~ If someone has a special need, we can try to recruit a volunteer (e.g. science tutor)

-~ Students can apply for a tutor with the Find a Tutor form
+~ Apply for a tutor with the Find a Tutor form

-~ Enza will contact the student to discuss tutoring needs, availability, class materials, etc.
+~ Enza, our TLE Community Manager, will contact the applicant to discuss tutoring needs, availability, etc.

-~ An introductory meeting is held on Zoom for the first session with the student, tutor and Enza
+~ First session: An introductory meeting is held on Zoom or in-person, with the student, tutor and Enza

 RESOURCES AND SUPPORT OFFERED